Wahylian/NetComFinalProj/README.md

 5. run the code :)

 <h2>Pcapng File Format:</h2>
-The code will not run unless the following pcap file names are present, as well as if the folder 'WirehsharkRecordings' that houses them doesn't exist:<br/>
+The code will not allow to produce the csv files and the plots unless the following pcap file names are present, as well as if the folder 'WirehsharkRecordings' that houses them doesn't exist:<br/>
 1. 'ChromeRecordingFiltered.pcapng'<br/>
 2. 'FirefoxRecordingFiltered.pcapng'<br/>
 3. 'SpotifyRecordingFiltered.pcapng'<br/>